sudarshanmg/huffman/README.md

 - Compresses files using the huffman-compression technique
 - Achieves best results (compression ratios) if the given file has many repeated characters
 - Can also encode and decode a string (legacy)
-- Takes a file as inpu and spits out a compressed file
+- Takes a file as input and spits out a compressed file

 ## Installation
 - Build the executable using the cmd `make`